abhoopathy/eiolca_peerviz/README.md

 6. Navigate to [http://localhost/collegeviz/php/json_all.php](http://localhost/collegeviz/php/json_all.php) to make
    sure that works.

-## To Add
+# Deploying
 Info about the app's architecture, building, and deploying

-//## How it Works
-//Info about the architecture of the application
-//
-//## Building
+## Building
-//Info about building the app
+Info about building the app, minifying js, etc.

-//
-//## Building
-//Info about the architecture of the application
-//
-//## About the Project
-//Info about why this is being built
-//Add some text about the project here
+## Deplying
+Info about Deploying